 Tuesday, March 17, 2026 Noon – 1:00 PM ET

 Nonprofit leaders are operating in a rapidly evolving philanthropic landscape.
-Economic conditions are shifting.
-Donor engagement is taking new, exciting forms.
-Public funding dynamics continue to change.
-In moments like this, reliable data and clear insight empower organization leaders to plan thoughtfully, adapt with confidence, and identify where momentum is building.
+Economic conditions are shifting, and federal tax policy changes are introducing new considerations for donors and the organizations they support.
+In moments like this, reliable data and clear insight empower organization leaders to plan thoughtfully and adapt with confidence.

-The Philanthropy Outlook 2026-2027 report, produced in partnership with the Indiana University Lilly Family School of Philanthropy, offers a research-based forecast of charitable giving trends, grounded in rigorous research and analysis, not anecdotal predictions.
-In CCS’s Philanthropy Outlook webinar, our experts will unpack what the data tells us about where giving is projected to grow, where it may slow, and how organizations can respond with resilience and strategic clarity.
+The Philanthropy Outlook report, produced in partnership with the Indiana University Lilly Family School of Philanthropy, offers a data-based analysis of how tax policies resulting from 2025 H.R.
+1 are expected to influence charitable giving.
+In CCS’s Philanthropy Outlook webinar, our experts will unpack what the research tells us about the potential effects of these policy changes and how organizations can respond with resilience and strategic clarity.

-You’ll leave with a clearer understanding of the forces shaping philanthropy today and practical insights to inform your fundraising strategy in the years ahead
+You’ll leave with a clearer understanding of how federal tax legislation may shape philanthropy and practical insights to inform your fundraising strategy.

 HOSTED BY: